Estimation under group actions: recovering orbits from invariants: Examples

 \subsection{Learning a rigid body}

 Let $G$ be the rotation group $\mathrm{SO}(p)$ acting on the matrix space $\RR^{p \times m}$ by left multiplication.
 We imagine the columns of our matrix as vertices defining a rigid body; thus we observe random rotations of this rigid body (with vertices labeled) plus noise.
 Let $U \in \RR^{p \times m}$ be such a matrix signal.
 With $O(\sigma^4)$ samples, we can estimate the degree-2 Gram matrix $U^\top U$; taking a Cholesky factorization, we recover $U$ up to left action by an element of the larger group $\mathrm{O}(p)$.
-Thus we recover the rigid body up to a reflection ambiguity, demonstrating list recovery (with a list of size 2).
+Thus we recover the rigid body up to a reflection ambiguity, demonstrating list recovery at degree 2 (with a list of size 2).
+See~\cite{procrustes} for a more detailed analysis of this algorithm.
 Surprisingly, assuming $m \geq p$, we do not uniquely resolve a generic signal until degree $p$, where with $O(\sigma^{2p})$ samples we can estimate a $p \times p$ minor of $U$, which is a degree-$p$ invariant that changes sign under reflection.

-The impossibility of unique recovery until degree $p$ is a consequence of the ``first fundamental theorem'' for the special orthogonal group $\mathrm{SO}(p)$, which asserts that the invariant ring is generated by the entries of the Gram matrix $U^\top U$ together with the $p \times p$ minors of $U$ (see for instance \cite{kac-notes}); thus the invariants of degree $3,\ldots,p-1$ carry no information in addition to the degree-2 invariants.
+The impossibility of unique recovery until degree $p$ is a consequence of the ``first fundamental theorem'' for the special orthogonal group $\mathrm{SO}(p)$, which asserts that the invariant ring is generated by the entries of the Gram matrix $U^\top U$ together with the $p \times p$ minors of $U$ (see for instance \cite{kac-notes}); thus the invariants of degree $3,\ldots,p-1$ carry no information beyond the information carried by the degree-2 invariants.